arosecra/brooke/README.md

 		- settings
 		- etc?

+	- make the thumbnail view a separate component, add a showThumbnail() to panel instead of book

 	- consider moving images to separate indexeddb, only pulling the ones i need or lazy loading
 		- only keep so many categories/series worth of files cached
 		- or, alternatively, show placeholder & have an img component that'll pull the image itself